If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 No, it’s not a myth.

 The website loading time is a vital part of SEO.

-When a person searches for a particular keyword and clicks on any link in the SERP, search engine redirects him on that web page.
+When a person searches for a particular keyword and clicks on any link in the SERP, the search engine redirects him to that web page.

-It reduces the on-page time and increases the bounces rate, which both are the signs of bad user experience.
+It reduces the on-page time and increases the bounce rate, which both are signs of a bad user experience.

-Slow loading of websites may happen due to poor optimization of codes, clutter on the page, unnecessarily large-sized contents, especially images, flash and videos that take a lot of time to render, etc.
+Slow loading of websites may happen due to poor optimization of codes, clutter on the page, unnecessarily large-sized content, especially images, flash, and videos that take a lot of time to render, etc.

 Google AMP (Accelerated Mobile Pages) project is an initiative to improve site speed (up to 85%) on mobile devices and thus ensuring a better user experience.